A Forever Home for a Husky in need

 came into Rescue care in October 2009 and found a new home - despite her older age and associated ailments

-We were happy to have her here as Buffy is a grand daughter of our unforgettable Robbie -
+We were happy to have her fostered here as Buffy is a grand daughter of our unforgettable Robbie -

 Champion Kolyma Silver Bounty